Knights of Guinevere: Critical response

 Justin Carter of Gizmodo said that the pilot is "more than some horror-tinged Disney potshots," asserting that it continues the momentum toward successful new, original animation in 2025, following KPop Demon Hunters in the summer, and compared the pilot's background details and wide shots to similar methods in The Owl House and Steven Universe, while noting that characters, apart from the protagonists, have enough depth to "make them interesting in later episodes."
 Carter also praised the voice acting of Michaela Laws, Eden Riegel, and Zelda Khan Black, the design of Frankie's character, and said he is "invested" in what comes next.
 Marc Staiano of The Cornell Daily Sun newspaper described the pilot's visuals as "absolutely stunning", calling it Glitch Productions' "strongest pilot to date" that is "off to a gorgeous start".
 He also noted that the pilot's plot criticized corporations and capitalist society.
 Ana Torresarpi of The Michigan Daily said she is "already hooked" on Knights of Guinevere and thinks it has everything to become a success.

-Evan Valentine of ComicBook said that fans can view "Terrace's stellar animation work" in the pilot, noted how YouTube has been a "major springboard for some original animated series" such as Hazbin Hotel and Helluva Boss, said that the pilot is very different from The Owl House, and stated that the pilot would "most certainly...not" find its way to the Disney Channel.
+Evan Valentine of ComicBook said that fans can view "Terrace's stellar animation work" in the pilot, noted how YouTube has been a "major springboard for some original animated series" such as Hazbin Hotel and Helluva Boss, said that the pilot is very different from The Owl House, and stated that the pilot would "most certainly ... not" find its way to the Disney Channel.
 Terrace said that the pilot reminded her of a "collaborative student film" because she and others were "passionately working together" on it.
-TheWrap said that the pilot received an "overwhelming positive response", but noted that Terrace is not sure if it will become a full series but is hopeful it will.
+TheWrap said that the pilot received an "overwhelming positive response", but noted that Terrace was not sure if it would become a full series but was hopeful it would.